TheJacksonLaboratory/singularity-workshop/episodes/03-singularity-pull-hello-world.md

 2023/07/31 02:44:11  info unpack layer: sha256:3ccbc1cfa6d1cbc33689c9e7c2ebcafcb0af4f895b38c84363f57417e6fbb7cb
 INFO:    Creating SIF file...
 ```

 Note when pulling the image it downloads each layer, storing them in the **cache** and stiches them together in the singularity image file.
-The singularity image is imutable.
+The singularity image is immutable.

 ###  Use ls to view the new file